cyrozap/mediatek-lte-baseband-re/General-Notes.md

 The cellular RF frontends have two main functions:

 * Convert between the [low-IF][low-IF]/[zero-IF][direct-conversion] signals
-  the SoC transmits/receives and the much higher [cellular RF signals][cellular-frequencies].
+  the SoC transmits/receives and the much higher-frequency [cellular RF signals][cellular-frequencies].
 * Filter and amplify the transmitted and received cellular signals.